nadimelayan/nadimelayan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D.
 Candidate in Economics at the <a href="https://lsa.umich.edu/econ/doctoral-program.html" target="_blank"> University of Michigan </a>.
-I am on the 2023-2024 Economics job market and I am currently accepting interviews.
+I am joining the Modeling Unit at the Banco Central de Chile next Fall as a Senior Economist.
 You can contact me at <a href = "mailto: nadime@umich.edu">nadime@umich.edu</a>.

 Fields: Macroeconomics, Labor Economics and International Economics.